putitsimply/christian-bible-explained/exodus.md

 Near the end, there’s a major failure: while Moses is on the mountain, some people make and worship a golden calf.
 Moses confronts this, and the covenant is renewed.

 Finally, God gives detailed instructions for building the tabernacle, a portable worship tent.
 The book ends with the tabernacle being set up and God’s presence shown as a cloud filling it, suggesting that God will travel with the people.

+## Big ideas

+* Freedom and identity: the story moves from slavery to becoming a community with shared laws and practices.
+* Covenant: the book centres on a serious agreement about how to live and worship.
+* Trust under pressure: fear, hunger, and conflict keep testing the people on the journey.